 “Name and Address of hotels or persons with whom applicant intends to stay” Section: try your best to fill this section out with an address of where you will be staying, even if it is only where you will be staying in the initial period of your time in Japan.

 Fill in this form with your employment history and if you have pre-arranged work in Japan.
-If you do not have pre-arranged work, leave it blank.

 Do some research on Japan so you have an idea of the areas/cities you would like to visit and the activities you want to do.